aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 }
 ```

-then we can use our abstract engine in our Car class
+Then we can use our abstract engine in our Car class

 ```java
 import Engine;